Koo (social network)

-Koo is an Indian microblogging and social networking service, owned by Bangalore-based Bombinate Technologies.
+Koo was an Indian microblogging and social networking service, owned by Bengaluru-based Bombinate Technologies.
 It was co-founded by entrepreneurs Aprameya Radhakrishna and Mayank Bidawatka.
 The app was launched in early 2020; it won the government's Atmanirbhar App Innovation Challenge which selected the best apps from some 7,000 entries across the country.

-As of November 2022, the company is valued at over $275 million.
-Investors in Bombinate Technologies include Tiger Global, Blume Ventures, Kalaari Capital and Accel Partners India, and former Infosys CFO TV Mohandas Pai's 3one4 Capital.
+As of November 2022, the company was valued at over $275 million.
+Investors in Bombinate Technologies include Tiger Global Management, Blume Ventures, Kalaari Capital and Accel, and former Infosys CFO TV Mohandas Pai's 3one4 Capital.

+On 3 July 2024, the founders announced their decision to shut down the platform.

 History

 Initial growth

-According to statistics provided by analytics provider Sensor Tower, Koo saw 26 lakh (2.6 million) installs from Indian app stores in 2020, compared to 2.8 crore (28 million) installs observed for Twitter.
-From February 6 to February 11, the installations of Koo increased rapidly.
+According to statistics provided by analytics provider Sensor Tower, Koo saw 2.6 million installs from Indian app stores in 2020, compared to 2.8 crore (28 million) installs observed for Twitter.
+From 6 to 11 February, the installations of Koo increased rapidly.
 The app increased in popularity after a weeklong standoff between Twitter and the Government of India over Twitter's refusal to block accounts during the 2020–2021 Indian farmers' protest.
 The government demanded that Twitter block the accounts of hundreds of activists, journalists, and politicians, accusing them of spreading misinformation.
 Twitter complied with a majority of the orders, but refused some, citing freedom of expression.
-Following this standoff, many Cabinet Ministers such as Piyush Goyal and various government officials moved to Koo and urged supporters to follow.
+Following this standoff, many Cabinet Ministers such as Piyush Goyal, various government officials & supporters of the Bharatiya Janata Party moved to Koo and urged their supporters to follow.
 This led to a surge in Koo's user base.
-In April 2021, Ravi Shankar Prasad became the first minister with 25 lakh followers on Koo.
+In April 2021, Ravi Shankar Prasad became the first minister with 2.5 million followers on Koo.

+Koo in Nigeria

 Koo was the go-to alternative to Twitter in Nigeria after the country indefinitely banned Twitter for deleting a tweet by Nigerian President Muhammadu Buhari.
 The tweet had threatened a crackdown on regional separatists "in the language they understand".
 Twitter claimed the post was in violation of Twitter rules, but gave no further details.
-Twitter was officially banned in Nigeria on June 5, 2021.
-The Government of Nigeria created their official Koo account five days later on June 10.
+Twitter was officially banned in Nigeria on 5 June 2021.
+The Government of Nigeria created their official Koo account five days later on 10 June.
 In 2022, it was reported that Nigerian government officials had stopped using Koo after the ban on Twitter was lifted.